jajclement/hotSSDS/README.md

 ````

 ### 1. Get the pipeline and set up conda environment
-First you need to clone the pipeline in your working directory (in the following instructions /home/${USER}/work/ will refer to your working directory.
+First you need to clone the pipeline in your working directory (in the following instructions, ``/home/${USER}/work/`` will refer to your working directory.
 Please substitute with the according path if different) :
 ````sh
 cd /home/${USER}/work
 git clone https://gitlab.igh.cnrs.fr/pauline.auffret/ssdsnextflowpipeline.git